softwaremmm/summary_pipeline/speciation.md

 Two sources of information are used to inform the speciation decision [Competitive Mapping](https://github.com/GlobalPathogenAnalysisService/competitivemapping_pipeline) and [mykrobe](https://github.com/GlobalPathogenAnalysisService/lineagecalling_pipeline).
 These each output a JSON file which is analysed by the code in this repository to determine species information.

-Competitive mapping outputs a list of species, which can be ordered by "coverage" (the proportion of a reference genome to which reads in the sample "map" i.e. are very similar to) to give a "top hit" species.
-However, competitive mapping does not provide information on lineage or subspecies.
+Competitive Mapping outputs a list of species, which can be ordered by "coverage" (the proportion of a reference genome to which reads in the sample "map" i.e. are very similar to) to give a "top hit" species.
+However, Competitive Mapping does not provide information on lineage or subspecies.
 This information can in some cases be obtained from mykrobe, which reports subspecies, phylogenic group and lineage.

-Number of reads mapped (Reads) is always sourced from competitive mapping.
+Number of reads mapped (Reads) is always sourced from Competitive Mapping.

 The way in which the Summary Pipeline assigns species, subspecies and lineage can be summarised by a graph.